An Environment Volunteer in Panama: A Chat with Arabella

 5. What has surprised you most about living or working in Panama?

-I also continue to be in love and pleasantly surprised with the laid-back sense of community and culture here.
+On another note, I continue to be in love and pleasantly surprised with the laid-back sense of community and culture here.
 I’m going to miss being on the 15-person buses where everyone knows and warmly greets one another.
 My time here has given me the privilege of being a part of a small community- experiencing their everyday life, their charm, and their challenges- that otherwise, I would have never gotten the chance to know.
-Beyond the canal and economy, Panama has a lot of unique culture and character that is being missed.
+Beyond the canal and economy, Panama has a lot of a unique culture and character that is being missed.

 “You’re gonna suffer, but you’re gonna be happy about it.”
 Harry Potter